C-GLISp: Preference-Based Global Optimization under Unknown Constraints with Applications to Controller Calibration: Proposed Method

-In the acquisition function~\eqref{eq:acquisition_modified}, the exploration parameter $\delta_E$ encourages sampling unexplored regions of the domain $\domain$.
-As noted in Section~\ref{sec:acquisition}, $\delta_E=0$ can make C-GLISp rely only on the surrogate functions and miss the global optimum.
+The exploration parameter $\delta_E$ encourages sampling unexplored regions of the domain $\domain$.
+Setting $\delta_E=0$ makes C-GLISp rely heavily on the accuracy of the surrogate functions $\hat f$, $\hat G$, and $\hat S$, which may easily lead to missing the global optimum.
 On the other hand, setting $\delta_E\gg1$ leads C-GLISp to explore the entire domain $\domain$ regardless of the decision-maker's preferences and feasibility/satisfaction assessments.

-In the acquisition function~\eqref{eq:acquisition_modified}, $\surr{G}$ and $\surr{S}$ aim at discouraging exploration in regions where the experiment is predicted to be infeasible (i.e., $\parvec \notin \domainHARD$) and/or unsatisfactory (i.e., $\parvec \notin \domainSOFT$).
-Therefore, a poor selection of the hyperparameters $\delta_G$ and $\delta_S$ and/or a poor predictive capability of $\surr{G}$ and $\surr{S}$ (e.g., due to a limited number of samples) can prevent finding new vectors that are actually feasible and/or satisfactory.
+Functions $\surr{G}$ and $\surr{S}$ in~\eqref{eq:acquisition_modified} aim at discouraging exploration in regions where the experiment is predicted to be infeasible (\emph{i.e.}, $\parvec \notin \domainHARD$) and/or unsatisfactory (\emph{i.e.}, $\parvec \notin \domainSOFT$).
+Therefore, a poor selection of the hyperparameters $\delta_G$ and $\delta_S$ and/or a poor predictive capability of $\surr{G}$ and $\surr{S}$ (\emph{e.g.}, due to a limited number of samples) can prevent finding new vectors that are actually feasible and/or satisfactory.
 To alleviate this issue, we suggest to adaptively tune $\delta_G$ and $\delta_S$ based on the sampled standard deviation obtained from leave-one-out cross-validation~\cite{stone1974cross} of $\surr{G}$ and $\surr{S}$, respectively.
-More specifically, each available sample in the set $\{\parvec_1,\ldots,\parvec_N\}$ is used once as a testing point and the remaining ones to train $\surr{G}$ and $\surr{S}$.
-The prediction $\surr{G}(x_i)$ and $\surr{S}(x_i)$ on the test sample $x_i$ is compared with the corresponding labels $\surr{G}(x_i)$ and $\surr{S}(x_i)$ assigned by the decision-maker.
+More specifically, each available sample in the set $\{\parvec_1,\ldots,\parvec_N\}$ is used once as a testing point and the remaining ones are used to train $\surr{G}$ and $\surr{S}$.
+The prediction $\surr{G}(x_i)$ and $\surr{S}(x_i)$ on the test sample $x_i$ is compared with the corresponding labels $G(x_i)$ and $S(x_i)$ assigned by the decision-maker to compute the following sampled standard deviations of the error: